 MacGillivray Injury and Insurance Law has been standing up for injured Nova Scotians since 1994.
 Our team of lawyers, working out of offices in Halifax and New Glasgow, comprises experienced advocates for those who have suffered severe trauma and need access to every benefit available to them — whether it is through their insurance policy or a lawsuit against the person who caused the accident.
 Get in touch with us immediately so we can start working on your case.

-It is a reality that many people are forever changed by their car accident injuries.
+It is a reality that many people across Atlantic Canada are forever changed by their car accident injuries.
 When the accident is another person's fault, it is possible to sue after a car accident.
-When you require this extensive advocacy from your law firm, you can feel a sense of confidence after choosing us.
+When you require this extensive advocacy from your law firm in Halifax, New Glasgow, and St. John’s, you can feel a sense of confidence after choosing us.
 Our dedication and compassion are backed by our extensive legal knowledge and experience.